What's the difference between lifestyle and documentary photography?

 To be clear, it is not that the moments are fake, because they're not- a good lifestyle session shows personality, connection, and genuine expression.

-Rooted in the methods of photojournalism, documentary sessions produce photos with no photographer interference.
-Nothing is moved or touched in the scene, the subjects are not directed, the light not altered, and the post-production is minimal (no skin retouching, objects removed in photoshop, etc.).
+Rooted in the methods of photojournalism, documentary sessions produce photos with little to no photographer interference.
+The subjects are not directed, the light not altered, and the post-production is minimal (no skin retouching, objects removed in photoshop, etc.).

 The photographer focuses solely on the moments unfolding and capturing them artistically by using angles, composition, and focus to tell a particular story with detail and depth.

-Where objects may have been considered "clutter" and moved, or light considered too dark in a lifestyle session, a good documentary photographer includes and utilize these aspects in the frame intentionally because they add to the authentic story.
+Where objects may have been considered "clutter" and moved, or light considered too dark in a lifestyle session, documentary photography includes and utilizes these aspects intentionally because they add to the authentic story.

 While a series of activities is planned, the subjects aren't being directed in any way to achieve a particular result or emotion.